rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

 ![Spawning Players](images/tutorial_spawn.gif?raw=true) <br>
 *To clarify, the red capsule functions as the host, while the blue one acts as the client.*

+## Before we start
+We will implement the Client-prediction and Server reconciliation as bare bone as possible.
+This can after this tutorial easily be optimized and expanded.

 ## Applying client-side prediction by storing all movement per tick
 The first thing we need is to store all movement each tick.
 We can do this by making a class to store a ticks information. <br>
 We need to store 3 values.